Last Updated on July 1, 2023

-What started with a new mattress from The Dump turned into the easiest guest room makeover.
-The new mattress led to a new headboard which led to new pillows which led to new bedding which led to getting legit crazy and letting TikTok pick the paint color for the walls!
+What started with a new mattress for the guest bedroom turned into a guest bedroom refresh on a budget.
+After the mattress arrived, I, of course, wanted a new headboard which led to new pillows, which led to new sheets, which led to getting legit crazy and letting TikTok pick the paint color for the walls!
 Complete snowball effect.
-But I just finished hanging the black textured wallpaper in the primary bedroom so why not keep crankin’?
+But I just finished hanging the black textured wallpaper in the primary bedroom, so why not keep crankin’ on the house?
 Let’s jump right…in bed!

-I told my ride-or-die vintage bestie Marianne that I was on the hunt for a new headboard, but this was going to be a guest room makeover on a tight budget.
+I told my ride-or-die vintage bestie Marianne that I was on the hunt for a new headboard, but this would be a guest room makeover on a tight budget.
 There could be no spending dollars.

 Homegirl is broke these days.
-But, you put your desires out into the universe, and good things will come.
-Marianne immediately texted back, “Plankroad is having a sale on headboards and just posted a boatload of them on Instagram.”
+But you put your desires out into the universe, and good things will come.
+Marianne immediately texted, “There’s a home decor shop in Chicago having a sale on headboards and just posted a boatload of them on Instagram.”
 Shazam!
-Covid safe, of course, we met up for a shopping excursion extraordinaire!
-She introduced me to Jimmy and said anything you can’t find, he’s your guy.
+Covid safe, of course; we met up for a shopping excursion extraordinaire!
+She introduced me to Jimmy and said anything you can’t find; he’s your guy.

 Shopping Sources For Guest Room Makeover On A Budget

 Not even 10 steps inside, boom, we found this gorgeous velvet headboard.
 Immediately I was smitten.
 It was a perfect size, the perfect shade of green, and $200.
 The price was right.
 Yo Jimmy!
 Slap a sold sticker on that bad boy.
 I might actually be able to pull off this guest bedroom makeover on a budget.
 BTDubs, if you visit Plankroad and find something you love, do not put it down.
 This is a must-stop-shopping mecca for all the local interior designers, and if you put that coverlet down, it’s fair game.
 Hence the slap a sold sticker on it.
 That sucka was mine.